-(a) indicate whether the requirements of Title II of, or Annex II to, Regulation (EU) 2016/1011 apply to the benchmark, or family Not applicable.

-(b) include an explanation as to why Title II of or, as the case may be, Annex II to that Regulation applies;

-(c) include in the definitions of key terms a concise description of the criteria that define the relevant underlying physical commodity;

-(d) where applicable, indicate where the explanations are published that the administrator is required to publish under paragraph 7 of Annex II to that Regulation.
+- (a) indicate whether the requirements of Title II of, or Annex II to, Regulation (EU) 2016/1011 apply to the benchmark, or family of benchmarks as prescribed by Article 19 of that Regulation; - (b) include an explanation as to why Title II of or, as the case may be, Annex II to that Regulation applies; - (c) include in the definitions of key terms a concise description of the criteria that define the relevant underlying physical commodity; - (d) where applicable, indicate where the explanations are published that the administrator is required to publish under paragraph 7 of Annex II to that Regulation.

+Not applicable.

-(18) Specific disclosure requirements for critical benchmarks regime applicable to critical benchmarks under Regulation (EU) 2016/1011;
+(18) Specific disclosure requirements for critical benchmarks